jmoiron/cm/README.md

 	pkg sync        - install packages from list pkg diff [name] - show diff between list and installed, matching optional name pkg show [name] - show packages and install status, matching optional name

-cm is written in golang, and if you have a build environment setup, you can install cm w/ `go get github.com/jmoiron/cm`